foreverphoenix/the-phoenix-flavour/content/skyrim-se/setup/07-additional-tools.md

 With the latest versions of CAO, you can set up dedicated profiles to switch between the two primary uses of CAO at will.
 I created several profiles for different purposes to be used during the installation of the guide.

-* Download the latest version of [Cathedral Assets Optimizer](https://www.nexusmods.com/skyrimspecialedition/mods/23316) manually from the Nexus.
+* Download the latest version of the [Cathedral Assets Optimizer - Basic Profiles Pack](https://www.nexusmods.com/skyrimspecialedition/mods/26092?tab=files) manually from the Nexus.
 * Open the downloaded archive.
 * Extract all folders to `Your Modding Folder\Tools\Cathedral Assets Optimizer\profiles`.